Before you start: what you are actually signing up for

 openclaw config validate

-When self-hosting OpenClaw stops making sense
+When self-hosting stops making sense

 Three managed OpenClaw options: ClawHost (purpose-built for OpenClaw, handles auto-updates), Blink Claw (managed service with automatic update management), and Zeabur (container deployment platform that works with the Docker image).